phlax/aio.app/README.rst

 Any section in the configuration that starts with listen: will subscribe listed functions to given events

+An example listen configuration section

 .. code:: ini

 	  [listen:example]
 	  example-signal = my.example.listener

+And an example listener function

 .. code:: python